Strauder v. West Virginia: Rearrest

 Anticipating that the federal court would discharge Strauder, the Wheeling Chief of Police Henry Conant swore out in secret a new warrant for Strauder's arrest before Aquilla B. Caldwell of the First Judicial Circuit on April 7, 1881.
 When the federal court then in fact discharged Strauder, Conant immediately moved to rearrest Strauder in the courtroom; Judge Jackson objected, causing Conant to withdraw.
 Conant instead rearrested Strauder upon his leaving the federal courthouse, and both returned to Wheeling on May 2.
 The next day, arguments were heard before Judge Caldwell regarding the circuit court's jurisdiction.
 Strauder and his counsel argued that even though the U.S. district court had discharged Strauder, it had only done so on the 1874 indictment, and since the state's prosecutor had never made a declaration of nolle prosequi or otherwise dismissed the 1872 indictment, and since the entire case had been certified to the federal district court, both the 1872 and 1874 indictments were under the federal court's jurisdiction when the April 7 warrant had issued.
 Further, since the 1872 indictment was still pending before the federal court, it still had jurisdiction over the case.
 As such, argued Strauder, the state circuit court had no jurisdiction, rendering its warrant invalid.
 Judge Caldwell ultimately agreed that the 1872 indictment was still alive and before the federal court, and ordered Strauder discharged from state custody, finally freeing Strauder from his nine-years confinement.

 Impact

-While a victory for the rights of black defendants and an important early civil rights case, Strauder v.
-West Virginia upheld the right of states to bar women or other classes from juries by holding, in the words of Justice Strong, that a state "may confine the selection to males, to freeholders, to citizens, to persons within certain ages, or to persons having educational qualifications.
+While a victory for the rights of black defendants and an important early civil rights case, dicta from Strauder v.
+West Virginia implies the right of states to bar women or other classes from juries by holding, in the words of Justice Strong, that a state "may confine the selection to males, to freeholders, to citizens, to persons within certain ages, or to persons having educational qualifications.
 We do not believe the Fourteenth Amendment was ever intended to prohibit this....
 Its aim was against discrimination because of race or color."
 The precedent set by Strauder has continued to influence rulings in cases as late as 1961 in Hoyt v.
 Florida.